 - An approval to conduct a clinical trial will be issued in the name of the applicant and the clinical trial should be conducted only at the site(s) specified in the approval.

-- Approval granted by SCOT will have a validity of 5 years which can be extended when user applies before 60 days from expiry of approval.
+- Approval granted by SCOT will have a validity of 5 years which can be extended when the user applies before 60 days from the expiry of approval.

 Requirements to be fulfilled after approval

-- Registry: It is mandatory to register all clinical trials in a primary registry of the WHO clinical trial registry network before enrolling patients to the study.
+- Registry: It is mandatory to register all clinical trials in a primary registry of the WHO clinical trial registry network before enrolling patients in the study.

 - Sri Lanka Clinical Trials Registry (SLCTR) of the Sri Lanka Medical Association (SLMA) is a primary registry recognized by the WHO.

 - Reporting: To submit the progress report every six months and at termination or completion of the study

 - To report any changes or deviation of the approved protocols

 - To report all serious adverse events and new information that may affect adversely the safety of the subjects or the conduct of the trial.